MatthewHopwood/the-monkees-project/README.md

 - This features a collection of photos of the band as a group and individual band members, along with a brief explanation of each member.

 ###### Feature No.7 - Media-Page-Video
-- The video will autoplay upon visiting the media page, and has a wealth of controls for a positive user experience, including play/pause/volume etc.
+- There is a video included on the media page in mp4 format which technically works in all browsers through flash or HTML5, and has a wealth of controls for a positive user experience, including play/pause/volume etc.

 ###### Feature No.8 - Media-Page-Audio